Lou Reed: 1980–1989: Mid-period

 On September 22, 1985, Reed performed at the first Farm Aid concert in Champaign, Illinois.
 He performed "Doin' the Things That We Want To", "I Love You, Suzanne", "New Sensations" and "Walk on the Wild Side" as his solo set.
 In June 1986, Reed released Mistrial (co-produced with bassist Fernando Saunders).
 To support the album, he released two music videos: "No Money Down" and "The Original Wrapper".
-In the same year, he joined Amnesty International's A Conspiracy of Hope short tour and was outspoken about New York City's political issues and personalities.
-He also appeared on Steven Van Zandt's 1985 anti-Apartheid song "Sun City", pledging not to play at that resort.
+In the same year, he joined Amnesty International's A Conspiracy of Hope tour and was outspoken about New York City's political issues and personalities.
+He also participated in the Artists United Against Apartheid project organized by Steven Van Zandt, which recorded the anti-apartheid charity single "Sun City" in 1985.

-The 1989 album New York, which commented on crime, AIDS, civil rights activist Jesse Jackson, then-President of Austria Kurt Waldheim, and Pope John Paul II, became his second gold-certified work when it passed 500,000 sales in 1997.
-Reed was nominated for a Grammy Award for best male rock vocal performance for the album.
+Reed's 1989 album New York, which commented on crime, HIV/AIDS, civil rights activist Jesse Jackson, then-President of Austria Kurt Waldheim, and Pope John Paul II, was universally acclaimed by critics and became his second gold-certified work when it passed 500,000 sales in 1997.
+Reed was nominated for a Grammy Award for Best Male Rock Vocal Performance for the album.